- Why Us

 Paper CRFs are subject to a number of physical risks, including loss, theft, fire and water damage.
 Medical device companies can eliminate these risks by collecting data with eCRF and storing the data in a secure cloud environment.

-When clinical data is collected using eCRF and securely stored in the cloud, a digital data trail is created and preserved for inspector audits and regulatory review.
+When clinical data is collected using eCRF in clinical trials and securely stored in the cloud, a digital data trail is created and preserved for inspector audits and regulatory review.

 Scientific research on the impact of choosing eCRFs over paper-based data collection have suggested that eCRFs accelerate the completion of clinical studies and reduce the cost of data collection.
 In one research paper that analyzed data collection in 27 clinical studies between 2001 and 2011, those using eCRF had a total cost of 374€ (381 usd) per patient, while those with paper-based data collection cost 1,135€ (1156 USD) per patient.

-SMART-TRIAL by Greenlight Guru is an EDC system that enables clinical study sponsors to digitize the process of collecting, integrating, and securely storing data for clinical investigations, in-human studies, and post-market surveillance activities.
+Greenlight Guru Clinical (formerly SMART-TRIAL) is an EDC system that enables clinical study sponsors to digitize the process of collecting, integrating, and securely storing data for clinical investigations, in-human studies, and post-market surveillance activities.

-With SMART-TRIAL by Greenlight Guru, medical device companies can design highly customized eCRFs, then deploy those eCRFs in clinical studies to replace paper-based data collection, eliminate the risk of transcription errors, and reduce the cost of running the study.
+With Greenlight Guru Clinical, medical device companies can design highly customized eCRFs, then deploy those eCRFs in clinical studies to replace paper-based data collection, eliminate the risk of transcription errors, and reduce the cost of running the study.

-As the first and only electronic data capture software designed for Medical Devices and Diagnostics, SMART-TRIAL by Greenlight Guru provides capabilities for gathering data in clinical studies, performance studies, PMCF/PMPF studies, surveys, registries, cohorts, case series, as well as from connected devices and wearables.
+As the first and only electronic data capture software designed for Medical Devices and Diagnostics, Greenlight Guru Clinical provides capabilities for gathering data in clinical studies, performance studies, PMCF/PMPF studies, surveys, registries, cohorts, case series, as well as from connected devices and wearables.

 Ready to learn more?
 Contact us for a customized demo.